Deciding where you want to go first.

 A Kid-Friendly Experience.

 There are many beautiful options for lodging, and the right one for you will again depend on your priorities, your budget and what you would like to experience.
 However, we do recommend Eden Nairobi especially for your first night after landing, Sanctuary Retreats, Andbyond Lodges, White Sands Villas in Zanzibar, The Safari Collection, and Volcanoes Safaris.
-You could stay in a luxury lodge, or experience Africa with a backpack and tent or both, as I have… it is up to you.
+You could stay in a luxury lodge, or experience Africa with a backpack and tent or do both, as I have done many times… it is all up to you.
 I have also stayed in tented camps that are as luxurious as a five-star hotel, which will give you the safari experience without giving up any of the comforts.

-It is not a question of “should I go to Africa?” but rather “Why haven’t I gone to Africa yet?”
+It is not a question of “should I go on an African Safari?” but rather “Why haven’t I gone on one yet?”
 Safaris are a once-in-a-lifetime experience and an adventure that everyone should have!
 Whether you are a first-timer or seasoned safari aficionado, Africa’s spectacular wildlife legacy never fails to set the heart pumping and the cameras clicking.

 The most important aspect of your trip is a professional and reliable DMC and there are two companies in Africa that I put my complete trust in to fulfill every detail of a client’s trip without fail.
 Meet Bernard of Nziza Hospitality and Sandra Lee of Ruby Travel.
 Both have many years of experience in the travel industry and will provide you with a once in a lifetime opportunity to experience Africa at its best.
 These two professionals are true gems in the industry and will work with you to create an unforgettable experience.

 Follow us for more adventures in Africa, wine tours all over the world, cruises, river cruises, wedding and honeymoon destinations and much more.
 If you have any questions about safaris or travel in general, please leave us a message below.